WWF Netherlands is one of the founding partners of Rewilding Europe, and started to support the initiative financially in 2011.

-Building a future in which humans live in harmony with nature is what WWF does.
-In the interest of nature and of man that needs nature.
+Building a future in which humans live in harmony with nature is what WWF tries to do.
+In the interest of nature and man alike.
+The policy of the World Wide Fund for Nature aims to protect biodiversity on Earth.

-• To address the main threaths to these areas, such as deforestation, water depletion, overfishing, climate change and illegal trade in animals and plants.
+- To address the main threats to these areas, such as deforestation, water depletion, overfishing, climate change and illegal trade in animals and plants.

-Wild Wonders of Europe is the world’s largest conservation communication initiative, ever.
-This groundbreaking initiative is about revealing the amazing natural treasures of our continent to the 700 million Europeans and the World.
+Wild Wonders of Europe is the world’s largest conservation communication initiative.
+This groundbreaking initiative works to reveal the amazing natural treasures of our continent to the Europeans and the World.
 The wildlife and wild places that most of us don’t even know exist.
+So far they have reached about 800 million people.

-Wild Wonders of Europe uses the powerful medium of world-class photography as visual art to celebrate the joy of the wild and Europe’s wildlife comeback, illustrating that nature conservation works.
-Highlighting the many successes, whilst raising awareness of the biodiversity that is threatened.
+Wild Wonders of Europe uses the emotional power of world-class photography to celebrate our shared European natural heritage, the joy of the wild and Europe’s amazing wildlife comeback, illustrating that nature conservation really works and that we just need more of it, and more kinds of it.
+Highlighting the many success stories, whilst at the same time also telling the fact that our biodiversity is still threatened.

-Wild Wonders of Europe aims to show that Europe is not just about highways and cities, reconnecting us to this wonderful heritage, so that we will enjoy it more and take care of it more wisely for the future.
+Wild Wonders of Europe aims to show that Europe is not just about highways and cities, and tries to reconnect us to this wonderful heritage, so that we will enjoy it more and take care of it more wisely for the future.

+On May 27, 2010, during the International Year of Biodiversity, Wild Wonders of Europe launched the global tour of its flagship outdoor exhibition, showcasing the natural wonders of Europe through 100 breathtaking, large-size images.
+Accompanied by a strong conservation message, the exhibition wants to inspire a very wide audience.
+The inaugural outdoor exhibition was opened by HRH Princess Irene of The Netherlands and is now touring around Europe to massive positive acclaim.
+Exhibitions are also touring the U.S and China.
 This is public art, with an uplifting message, for people of all walks of life.
 Entrance is free, it is open 24 hours a day / 7 days a week and is positioned to reach between 500,000 to 3 million people per city.
-Rewilding Europe is proud to be part of the exhibition tour and will the main exhibition partner bringing the outdoor exhibitions to the capital cities of their project countries.
+Rewilding Europe is very proud to be part of this spectacular exhibition tour and has been the main exhibition partner bringing the outdoor exhibitions to several capital cities already, like Madrid, Berlin and Stockholm.
+Exhibitions that have had massive public outreach (Berlin: 1 million visitors, Madrid: 110 million in media outreach).

 Wild Wonders of Europe